rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 Type: Error Message
 Description: Returned when the chosen nickname is already in use Client Message: "<nick> :Nickname is already in use"

-- ERR_NICKCOLLISION (436):
-Type: Error Message
-Description: Returned when a nickname collision is detected (usually in a multi-server environment) Client Message: "<nick> :Nickname collision KILL from <user>@<host>"

 - ERR_UNAVAILRESOURCE (437):
 Type: Error Message